cocohearts/box-registry-dapp/README.md

 Add the Metamask extension, connect to the Sepolia Ethereum network, and get Sepolia ETH from the [Alchemy ETH Sepolia faucet](https://www.alchemy.com/faucets/ethereum-sepolia).
 Then you can start interacting with the online hosted frontend.

 ## Localhost network setup
 Reinstall dependencies in `contract-box-registry` with `npm install`.
-Then run `npx hardhat node && npx hardhat ignition deploy ignition/modules/BoxRegistry.js` to start your localhost Ethereum instance and deploy the box registry to it.
+Then run `npx hardhat node && npx hardhat ignition deploy ignition/modules/BoxRegistry.js --network localhost` to start your localhost Ethereum instance and deploy the box registry to it.
 Then using one of the private keys output in console to connect to the localhost network, and start interacting with the frontend on that network.
 Of course Etherscan links will not work from the localhost network.

 ## Localhost frontend setup